 The design course offers 14 days of instruction, presenting the brilliantly successful and transformative curriculum developed by Bill Mollison and The Permaculture Institute as a certificate course.
 All Permaculture Design Courses cover a minimum of 72 hours of material.
-This course is offered as 14 days of weekend workshops given on the first weekend of every month from October 2018 to April 2019.
+This course is offered as 14 days of weekend workshops between April and October 2020.
 The course is adapted to a wide variety of learning styles and is presented via lecture, images, video, group discussion, individual and group exercises, and design projects.
 Class usually lasts from 9AM to 5PM.
 Weekend courses usually include readings and modest amounts of other homework, as well as occasional meetings of design project teams.

 Each day of the course builds on the knowledge gained in earlier sessions in what is known as spiral learning, where we revisit some of the topics presented earlier but from a more advanced or broader perspective at each pass.
 This not only reinforces the subjects and makes learning easier, but it shows how each subject is related to the others.
 By the end of the course, this whole-systems approach will give you regenerative tools to let you redesign or improve almost any aspect of your life, from your garden and house to your livelihood, relationships, and community.

 Formally known as the Permaculture Design Consultant’s Certificate, this document is awarded to those who attend all sessions of the design course (missed sessions can usually be made up later), and who successfully complete the design project.
 The certificate for our courses is offered by the Denver Permaculture Guild, a 501c3 non-profit, and is in accordance with or surpassing the guidelines used by national and international certifying bodies.